defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 - The collection view must support arbitrary layouts and nicely update when SwiftUI detects a change to a source of truth.
 - Focus must be correctly managed on tvOS, in particular it should be possible to implement the standard user experience expected on Apple TV according to the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/tvos/overview/focus-and-parallax).

-Wrapping UIKit with SwiftUI is actually quite simple, and this is of course where to start.
+Let us start by wrapping a UIKit collection into a SwiftUI view.

-## Wrapping UICollectionView into SwiftUI
+## Wrapping UIKit Collection View Into SwiftUI

-What makes SwiftUI so appealing in the first place is the ease with which you can embed UIKit views in SwiftUI, or conversely.
+What makes SwiftUI so appealing in the first place is the ease with which you can embed UIKit views in SwiftUI and conversely.
 This makes it easy to adopt SwiftUI where you can in your app, while still using good old UIKit where SwiftUI is lagging behind in functionality or performance.

 SwiftUI provides the `UIViewRepresentable` protocol to [wrap a UIKit view for use in SwiftUI](https://developer.apple.com/documentation/swiftui/uiviewrepresentable).
 We can also wrap a view controller into a `UIViewControllerRepresentable`, but I here prefer the former approach as there is here no real competitive advantage in wrapping `UICollectionViewController` instead of `UICollectionView` directly.

 If you are not familiar with SwiftUI, just recall that a `View` in SwiftUI can be seen as a short-lived _layout snapshot_, unlike a `UIView` in UIKit which is actually _what is drawn on screen_.
-To create and update content on screen in SwiftUI you therefore provide an up-to-date snapshot of your layout which then gets applied by the SwiftUI layout engine depending on what changed.
+To create and update content on screen in SwiftUI you therefore provide an up-to-date snapshot of your layout which then gets applied by the SwiftUI layout engine depending on what has changed.
 Snapshots are then discarded until new ones are required by further updates.

 When interfacing UIKit with SwiftUI this important distiction translates into two protocol methods required by `UIViewRepresentable`, so that `View` snapshots can create or update the matching `UIView` on screen: